Power Grid

 August 7, 2024

-Have you heard of “Power Grid” or know where and how electricity comes from?
-This article explains the basic idea of how electricity is distributed and delivered from power plants to households, buildings, factories, and etc… through “Power Grid“.
+This article explains the basics of how electricity is distributed from power plants to households, commercial buildings, factories, and more, through a system known as the "Power Grid."

 Exhibit 1